Racecourse Beach 2019, we’re off!

 For those of you that are new to the club this is a trip that is open to all current members and nipper families only.
-More than 300 of us (last year we estimated it was close to 350) all go to the Lake Tabourie Tourist Park just South of Ulladulla for days of surfing, swimming, fishing, socialising, tennis, bike-riding, putt-putt golfing and, most importantly, jumping pillow action.
+More than 300 of us (last year we estimated it was close to 350) go down the South Coast, between Ulladulla and Batemans Bay for days of surfing, swimming, fishing, socialising, tennis, bike-riding, putt-putt golfing and, most importantly, jumping pillow action.

 If ever you were going to camp this is a fantastic time – and way – to do so.
 It’s also a great opportunity to get to know other members of our club.